Yemassee Area Day Trips

 Option 2 -Lowcountry Revolutionary Trail

-Pick up trail guide.
+See the map on the gazebo wall.
 Phase One of this 22.5 mile trail covers the scenic Lowcountry counties of Beaufort, Colleton, Hampton and Jasper.
 The trail retraces the footsteps of soldiers fighting in the American Revolution and takes visitors to battle locations.

 2. Follow guide and explore the other Revolutionary sites in the area.